Nets rally to beat Nuggets 125-119, snap 4-game skid

+DENVER (AP) — Brooklyn coach Steve Nash doesn’t mind his players feeling a little uncomfortable right now.
+Or even seeing them suffer a bit.

+It can only help later on, the Brooklyn coach reasoned.
+The Nets were definitely struggling, too, down 21 points to Denver at one point before flipping a switch and storming back.

-DENVER (AP) — Kevin Durant scored 33 points, including five free throws over the last 21 seconds, and Kyrie Irving added 31 as the Brooklyn Nets snapped a four-game skid by storming back to beat the short-handed Denver Nuggets 125-119 on Saturday night.
+Kevin Durant scored 33 points, including five free throws over the last 21 seconds, and Kyrie Irving added 31 as the Nets snapped a four-game skid by beating the short-handed Nuggets 125-119 on Saturday night.

+“I’m happy for us to be uncomfortable right now.
+I’m happy for us to struggle, suffer,” Nash said.
+“These experiences when we’re on the mat are good for us.
+Our guys responded tonight.”

 The Nets moved a half-game in front of Milwaukee for the second seed in the Eastern Conference.
 Brooklyn remained three games behind East-leading Philadelphia.